 1.7 Review and update our water conservation program - We recognize that drinking water is one of the most precious resources on earth.
-We will review and update our water conservation program to ensure we are appropriately managing our water sources.
+We will assign this to the Water Conservation committee to review and update our water conservation program to ensure we are appropriately managing our water sources.
+(2014/2015)